 It is required for all authors to submit their manuscripts which are original and novel.
 They are not allowed to submit a manuscript whose part is being studied somewhere else and whose part is also being studied and reviewed in another journal.
 They are not also permitted to submit a manuscript which either part of it or the whole has been accepted for future publication or has been published previously.

 Authors should express just their own language, thoughts, ideas or expressions and avoid to express the work of others without explicit citation.
 They have not to insert authors who have no role in the article.
-Presenting unreliable and manuipulated data and false results is also another form of plagiarism.
-On the recognition of plagiarism, the chief editor will announce the procesdure to the Ministry of Science and Information Technology, ISC, universities, institutes, journals or wherever the author is affiliated.
+Presenting unreliable and manipulated data and false results is also another form of plagiarism.
+IJMAE checks the similarity of the submitted manuscripts before starting review process by differents tools such as Plagiarism Checker X and so on.
+If the plagiarism extent is less than 30%, the manuscript will be sent back to the author for revision.
+On the recognition of plagiarism after publication, the article may be formally retracted and the chief editor will announce the procedure to the Ministry of Science and Information Technology, ISC, universities, institutes, and journals or wherever the author is affiliated.

 Disclosure and Conflict of Interest